 - the benefits of biologically grown food for public health and nutrition

 The jam packed 3 days included a number of key event highlights including forums on regenerative agriculture, long table dinners "Celebrating the Region's Food System Innovators” as well as a community celebration on the Sunday with over 2,000 in attendance.
 This event gave the wider community the opportunity to meet and network with local producers, farmers, businesses and community groups, all working together to achieve sustainable community food outcomes for Western Australia.

 A range of ‘Thoughtful Food Spring Events’ ran over October 3rd - 8th, further activating the Western Australian landscape towards healthy, sustainable food futures.
 Events ranged from film screenings on edible paradises, public discussions on healthy and affordable food, neighbourhood produce swaps and shares and a lunch and listen session exploring ways to invest in regenerative agriculture.

 A wonderfully full schedule of events that offered lots of food for thought!

-A special call out to Eve Wilson, the Festival Director, who coordinated a seamless event and created the space for a new dialogue for our food system, joined by a great team of volunteers.
+A special call out to Evelyn Lee Collin, the Festival Director, who coordinated a seamless event and created a space for new dialogues about our food system to emerge, joined by a great team of volunteers.